HackerManOSU/TellTail/living document.md

 ### Building the Software 🎯
 - Build system and setup instructions

+- **For locally building the app :**
+  - In tailtell/frontend: `npm run dev` (runs Vite)
+  - Navigate to `localhost:5173/` on your browser.
+- **For building the app to be pushed to deployment:**
+  - Build and push the app to the GitHub:
+    - Fetch and merge all updates from other developers: `git pull origin main`
+    - Stage all updated files:  `git add <filename>`
+    - Commit all files with a descriptive message: `git commit -m <message>`
+    - Push these changes to the GitHub repo: `git push`
+  - After pushing, GitHub actions should **automatically** build the app for you, assuming the code is functional.

 ### Testing the Software ✅
 - **Running test cases:**
   - Frontend: `npm test`